rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 https://github.com/rust-community/team/wiki/State-of-the-Rust-Language-Community-Survey-FAQ

-We estimate it will take about 10-15 minutes to complete.
+We estimate it will take about ? minutes to complete.

 > TODOs:
 >
-> - Ensure that the survey actually takes 10-15 minutes
+> - Evaluate survey length (the interviews took ~20-30 minutes)
 > - Can the community survey FAQ be generalized for all surveys such as this or the trademark surveys?
 > - Define what it means to contribute to the Rust Projects.
 > - Questions to Add